soffes/blog/published/2015-07-09-static/static.markdown

 ## Usage

+An [example app](Example) is included demonstrating Static's functionality.
+Check that out first if you prefer to lean by example.

 ### Getting Started

 To use Static, you need to define [`Row`s](https://github.com/venmo/Static/Static/Row.swift) and [`Section`s](https://github.com/venmo/Static/Static/Section.swift) to describe your data.
 Here's a simple example: